nilearn/nilearn/doc/development.rst

 understand as possible, with easy prototyping and debugging, even for beginners in Python.

-We are parsimonious in the way we adding features to the project, as it puts on weight.
+We are parsimonious in the way we add features to the project, as it puts on weight.
 Criteria include:

 * It must be in the scope of the project